 Sometimes it’s hard to see the impact our positive choices have on others.
-Not everyone is as lucky as we are to get a phone call with clear proof, like we did with one of our former clients.
+Not everyone is as lucky as we are to get a phone call with clear proof as we did with one of our former clients.

 A few years ago, this entrepreneur sold his company for $100 million.
-When he told us the news, we figured a celebration was in order, but his voice was morose.
+When he told us the news, we figured a celebration was in order, but his tone was morose.
 He explained that the night after the deal, he had a panic attack.
-He said with the sale of his “baby,” he felt like he had nothing left.
-His kids were distant, he thought his wife was going to divorce him, and he was very overweight.
+With the sale of his “baby,” he felt like he had nothing left.
+His kids were distant.
+He thought his wife was going to divorce him and he was very overweight.
 At 2 a.m. that night, he broke down.
 His wife said to him, “Honey, I am not divorcing you, at least not tonight.
 What I want to do with you is take a walk.”
 He reluctantly agreed.

 As they took laps together around the track at the high school down the street, she asked him what he was grateful for.
 He admitted it was hard, but he came up with a couple of things.
 By the end of the walk, he felt a little better.
 From then on, each night they would rinse and repeat, and each night he felt incrementally better.